ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 ### Cube

 A cube is a structure hierarchy which has all its dimensions dynamic.
-This has a consequence of having a single scalar type
+This has a consequence of having a single scalar type (all values described by the structure share the same type).

 ### Point

 A point is a structure hierarchy with no dimensions.
-It has only a single scalar type.
+It has only a single scalar type and it describes one scalar value of this type.

 It is a special case of cube.

+## (Noarr) Function

+Functions are (using the `operator|`) applied to structures.
+Applying them returns either another structure (this is mostly the case of the functions with `func_family` set to `transform_tag`, more on `func_family`s later in this section) or a scalar value (usually if `func_family` is set to `get_tag`).

+### Piping

+The piping mechanism (used inside `operator|`) is split into three cases:

+#### Top application

+This case applies to the functions have their `func_family` set to `top_tag`.

+It is the simplest piping mechanism case as it is equivalent to simple application (e.g.: the expression `s | f`, if `f` has a `top_tag`, is equivalent to `f(s)`).

+#### Getting

+This case applies to the functions have their `func_family` set to `get_tag`.

+It is an extension of the *top application* case:

+given the expresion `s | f`, if `f(s)` is not a valid expression, the piping mechanism attempts to apply `f` to the substructures of `s` (recursively).
+It fails if `f` is not applicable to any of the substructures or if it is applicable to more substructures.
+In other words, it succeeds if and only if there is one and only one sub-graph branch in the structure hierarchy (if represented by a tree) such that `f` is not applicable to any of the non-leaf nodes of the branch and it is applicable to the leaf.

+#### Mapping / Transformation

+This case applies to the functions have their `func_family` set to `transform_tag`.

+The result of `s | f` results in applying `f` to the top-most structure of each branch of the structure hierarchy  (or leaving the branch without change if `f` is applicable to none of the structures) and then reconstructing the structure with these changes to the substructures.

+### Function requirements

+Functions have rather informal requirements so the library can reach maximum expressiveness without affecting its complexity.

+It is very preferable that each function honors the piping mechanism and, it is a trivially and consteval constructible/destructible standard layout, and its operator() is also constexpr (and satisfies consteval requirements).